My mother's excellent recipe for Mexican chorizo (spicy sausage) with scrambled eggs.

 Chorizo sausage from Whole Foods.
 Whole Foods has a standard recipe and spices for making chorizo sausage and may make some up for you upon request if you don't see it displayed.

-1 Heat a large skillet on medium high heat.
+1 Cook the onions: Heat a large skillet on medium high heat.
 Heat a tablespoon of olive oil or bacon fat in the pan.
 Add the chopped onions (optional) and cook until softened.

 Serve immediately with a side of warmed corn tortillas and cilantro as a garnish.